All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Surgery doesn't change the stressors, emotional patterns, or environmental factors that contributed to weight gain in the first place.
 Over time, old coping mechanisms can resurface, food choices can gradually shift, and the structure that the early post-surgical period provided can loosen.
 This isn't a character failing.
 It's what happens when a biological intervention meets the complexity of real life.

-It is not failure
+It isn't failure

 The narrative that bariatric surgery is a "permanent fix" and that anyone who regains weight simply didn't follow the rules is harmful and inaccurate.
 Bariatric surgery is a powerful intervention, but it's not immune to the biological forces that make weight management a lifelong challenge.